Your Body

 - Speak to your mother and best friend to talk about how you feel and the emotions you are going through.

 “Chickenpox in pregnancy can be dangerous for both mother and baby.
-You should talk to your doctor if you never had chicken pox before.
-CMV is herpes like virus which is quite common especially in children and it can be dangerous for your baby.
+You should talk to your doctor if you never had chickenpox before.
+CMV is a herpes-like virus which is quite common, especially in children and it can be dangerous for your baby.
 Washing your hands regularly with soap and water and not sharing food with children can help prevent CMV.
 There are a few other infections you can find out more about by asking your doctor.”

 Depression in Pregnancy

-All or some of these symptoms may come on gradually or may be sudden.
+It's important to note that some mood changes are normal during pregnancy.
+Also, all or some of these symptoms may come on gradually or may be sudden.
 Trust yourself.
-You are the best judge of whether your feelings are normal and usual for you.
+You are the best judge of whether your feelings are normal for you.

 Around one in every ten pregnant women has antenatal depression that can be clinically diagnosed.